wotakumoe/wotaku/docs/glossary/audio.md

 ::: details Example: Ogg Container Structure

 `.ogg` is one of the most widely used audio containers.
 It's very flexible. `.ogg` is structured as a series of pages which makes it easier to stream.
-Each page contains a segment of data, which could be part of the audio stream.
+Each page contains segments of audio data stream (or the other types of stored encoded media).
 Here we will describe a watered down version of `.ogg` container structure.
 You can read the [**full specification here :mdi-arrow-top-right:**](https://xiph.org/ogg/)

 ![Ogg Page Structure](/glossary/audio/ogg.jpg)